Why study BA (Hons) History at BU?

 - Gain valuable experience during a four week or optional 30-week placement.
 Work with organisations such as Dorset History Centre, Huntley Film Archives, Highcliffe Castle, RNLI and ABA Antiques

-- Ranked 15th Nationally for History in the Guardian University Guide 2022.
+- Bournemouth University is ranked in the top 10 universities for History in the Guardian University Guide 2023

 Interested in studying this course part-time?
 Enquire now.